 Keep in mind also that your cloud data is accessible from anywhere on the internet, meaning that if a data breach occurs via hacking, a disgruntled employee, or careless username/password security, your business data can be compromised.

-And more data breaches are happening to more supposedly secure companies all the time.
-You would think that the IRS, for instance, would have one of the most secure systems of all, but even they experienced an IRS data breach in 2015.
+And data breaches happen to more supposedly secure companies all the time.
+You would think that the IRS, for instance, would have one of the most secure systems of all, but even they have experienced a data breach.

 As a small business owner, you have to decide if the levels of security a cloud computing company provides offset the potential security disadvantages of cloud computing.